If you’re wanting to invest in the tech sector but aren’t sure which shares to buy, then you might want to consider exchange traded funds (ETFs).

 BetaShares Asia Technology Tigers ETF (ASX: ASIA)

-If you already have exposure to the US tech sector, then you might want to consider the BetaShares Asia Technology Tigers ETF.
+The first ETF to consider is the BetaShares Asia Technology Tigers ETF.
 As its name implies, this ETF gives investors exposure to some of the largest tech companies in the Asian market.

 BetaShares believes this is a good place to invest, noting that technological adoption in Asia is surpassing the West.
-Furthermore, this trend is expected to continue in the future, underpinning strong growth over the next decade.
+And while there are regulatory risks to consider in China, overall, the risk appears to be skewed to the upside given the strong growth potential of the shares included in the fund.

-At present there are a total of 50 companies included in the fund.
-Among its largest holdings you’ll find Alibaba, Infosys, JD.com, Meituan, Pinduoduo, Samsung, and Tencent.
+Speaking of which, at present there are a total of 50 companies included in the fund.
+Among its holdings you’ll find Alibaba, Infosys, JD.com, Kakao, Meituan, Pinduoduo, Samsung, Taiwan Semiconductor, and Tencent.

-In respect to the latter, Tencent is a multinational technology conglomerate and one of the largest companies in the world.
+In respect to Tencent, it is a multinational technology conglomerate and one of the world’s largest companies.
 It is best known for its communication and social platforms, Weixin (WeChat) and QQ, which connect over a billion users with each other.